Table of Contents

 Focal hyperhidrosis, also known as primary hyperhidrosis, is the most common form of hyperhidrosis.
 Secondary general hyperhidrosis, however, occurs more rarely and can be present since birth.

-Many people struggle with hyperhidrosis throughout childhood and well into adulthood without ever knowing they have it.
+Many people struggle with excessive sweating throughout childhood and well into adulthood without ever knowing they have it.

 In this article we’ll explore what focal hyperhidrosis is, what makes it different from general hyperhidrosis, its symptoms, causes, and possible treatments.